Maheshushir/Global-Weather-Repository-/README.md

 Moon Phases and Moon Illumination Levels
 This versatile dataset serves as a key resource for environmental studies, predictive analytics, and the development of weather-related applications.
 With easy access to this information, the Global Weather Repository empowers users to gain insights into weather patterns and conduct meaningful analyses.

-To get started, you will need Git to clone the repository.
-Follow the installation instructions provided in the repository to set it up locally.

 Join us in exploring the world's weather data!